 Moreover, applicants should anticipate that applications that are determined to be nonresponsive to the scope of the solicitation, or that do not include the application elements that OVC has designated to be critical, will neither proceed to peer review nor receive further consideration.
 Under this solicitation, OVC has designated the following application elements as critical: Program Narrative/Applicant Questionnaire, Budget Detail Worksheet, and Budget Narrative.
 Applicants must address a series of questions within the Program Narrative section of the solicitation.
-The responses should address the:
+Responses should address the following:

-- Scope of the Problem
+- Scope of the problem;

-- Program Design and Implementation
+- Program design and implementation plan;

-- Project Goals and Objectives
+- · Project goals and objectives;

-- Organizational Capabilities and Project Management
+- Organizational capabilities and project management; and

-- Plans for collecting the required data for the Solicitations Performance Measures
+- Plans for collecting the required data for the solicitation's performance measures.

-Applicants may combine the Budget Narrative and the Budget Detail Worksheet in one document.
+Applicants may combine the Budget Narrative and the Budget Detail Worksheet into one document.
 However, if an applicant submits only one budget document, it must contain both narrative and detail information.
 Please review the "Note on File Names and File Types" under How to Apply to be sure applications are submitted in permitted formats.

-OJP strongly recommends that applicants use appropriately descriptive file names (e.g., "Program Narrative," "Budget Detail Worksheet and Budget Narrative," "Timelines," "Memoranda of Understanding," "Resumes") for all attachments.
+OJP strongly recommends that applicants use appropriately descriptive file names (e.g., "Applicant Questionnaire," "Budget Detail Worksheet and Budget Narrative," "Timelines," "Memoranda of Understanding," "Resumes") for all attachments.
 Also, OJP recommends that applicants include resumes in a single file.